-To make our top 10 list, a supermini needs to be so much more than a car that's capable of carrying a couple of adults, a couple of kids and a decent amount of luggage.
-It must be desirable, well equipped, decently spacious and pleasant to use and to spend time in and have a dynamic make-up that mixes drivability and ease of use with agility, comfort, verve?and?refinement.
-Increasingly,?superminis offer a level of quality, equipment, performance and?usability that bears comparison with that of bigger five-door?hatchbacks; and the best ones combine all that with the agility only a small, light car can offer.?
+Needless to say, the class order here could look very different by the end of the year than it did at the start.
+To make our top 10 list at all these days, a supermini needs to be so much more than just capable of carrying a couple of adults, a couple of kids and a decent amount of luggage.
+It must be desirable, well-packaged, easy-to-drive and pleasant-to-use.

+A dynamic character that mixes in some simple agility, litheness and driver appeal is one route to standing out, but it’s now only one among several.
+Increasingly?superminis offer a level of perceived quality, performance and?technological sophistication that bears comparison with that of bigger five-door?hatchbacks; and the very best combine some or all of that with the agility only a small, light car can offer.

 Still the sensible supermini of choice, the latest VW Polo is?usable, refined, easy-going, spacious, comfortable, smart to look at?and very solidly built.?That kind of roster of qualities, presented at a price that’s not as high as with other VW models, can only make the car the very best option in a super-competitive class.

 Compared with?the previous-generation car,?this new Polo is a huge departure, mixing more impressive onboard technology with improved?dynamic?capabilities.?The Polo's ascent up our top 10 list?shows how close it is to being the ideal supermini: and that's pretty painfully close.

 It's a little unimaginative in appearance, perhaps, as well as reserved?to drive?and expensive in higher-end forms, but pretty reasonably priced in the bigger-selling mid-range forms.
 Engines are almost universally strong, and both rolling and mechanical refinement are very good, while there’s room in the back seats for average-sized adults as well as kids.